CuckooEXE/MouseTrap/README.md

 - Vulnerability #3: Bad Configuration, Broadcasts Service By Default

     By default, the server broadcasts its existence to the entire subnet via UDP broadcasts.
-This coupled with the lack of a password by default, allows an attacker to automatically discover and send commands without any interaction from them.
+This coupled with the lack of a password by default, allows an attacker to automatically discover and send commands without any interaction from either the target or the attacker.

 - Vulnerability #4: No use of HTTPS for AutoUpdates